Private Rented Sector Landlord Loan: in detail

 - Home Renewables Selector Report – these are only valid if issued by a Home Energy Scotland specialist advisor.

 Remember, you’ll need to get an updated EPC after you’ve had the work done and before we can issue loan funds.
 You’ll need to pay for any required EPCs, but you can add the cost of these to the loan if you want to.

-If you're planning to apply to another financial incentive scheme alongside the loan you should check eligibility criteria to ensure you can meet the requirements of both schemes.
-See our Renewable Heat Incentive and renewable energy pages for more information about these schemes.
+If you're planning to apply to any other financial incentive scheme alongside the loan you should check eligibility criteria to ensure you can meet the requirements of both.
 The loan is not linked to other schemes, eligibility for the loan is not indicative of eligibility for any other incentives and eligibility criteria may differ.

 Energy efficiency improvements

 If you’re making improvements to glazing, you can only use the Private Rented Sector Landlord loan to improve single glazed windows.
 Unfortunately, it’s not available for replacing or improving existing double glazing.

 If loft and/or cavity wall insulation is recommended in the EPC, and can be installed, you must have this work carried out by the time you claim the funding.
 If loft and/or cavity wall insulation is not technically suitable for the property, your application must include information from a qualified professional explaining the reason why not.
 We will assess your eligibility for an exemption when we process your application.